-Awards season is officially upon us following the recent Golden Globe awards and the BAFTA nominations.
-With that in mind, and with talk of the 2018 Oscars starting to ramp up (the nominations are announced on 23rd January), we thought we'd present our tips for the highly coveted Best Picture, ranking the candidates from most to least likely to win.
+Awards season is officially upon us following the Golden Globe awards and the BAFTAs.
+With the 90th Academy Awards getting underway this Sunday, we thought we'd present our tips for the highly coveted Best Picture, ranking the candidates from most to least likely to win.

 Chances of winning the Oscar 90%

 Until the Globes, the Best Picture race was perhaps something of an open field.
 But then Martin McDonagh's triumphant black comedy surged to the finish, grabbing Best Picture (Drama) and leaving the competition in the dust.
-Add to this its BAFTA nomination for Best Film, and McDonagh's movie is surely now the frontrunner for the jewel in the Oscar crown.
+Add to this its BAFTA wins for Best Film and Best British Film, and McDonagh's movie is surely now the frontrunner for the jewel in the Oscar crown.

 The Oscars often place great stock in the awards wins that precede them, and Three Billboards has opened up a significant lead.
 Buoyed by a rave critical reception and flying high on a richly funny script that pushes all kinds of topical buttons (the Academy love a movie that speaks of the current climate), it stands a very good chance of winning.